 - The Lion Dance – The lion dance is another popular tradition that symbolizes peace and harmony.
-As one of the most familiar of Chinese customs, people perform the lion dance all over the world.
+As one of the most familiar Chinese customs, people perform the lion dance all over the world.
 In the United States, groups, including the United States Dragon and Lion Dance Federation and the USA Lion and Dragon Dance Association help dance teams coordinate and perform in competitions and events all year long.

 - The Lantern Festival – This festival is one of the most popular Chinese New Year 2023 activities and marks the end of the celebration.
 As these festivals have become more elaborate in recent years, they often involve lanterns of all shapes, colors, and styles.

 Chinese New Year is right around the corner and with it comes all of the hopes for the coming year.
-It’s the Year of the Tiger and with it comes the expectation of energy, excitement, and hope.
-Are you celebrating Chinese New Year 2022?
+It’s the Year of the Rabbit and with it comes the expectation of energy, excitement, and hope.
+Are you celebrating Chinese New Year 2023?
 Share your holiday ideas with others in our comments!
 Whether you’re paying your debts or participating in the lion or dragon dance, there’s still time to plan your Lunar New Year.
 Xin Nian Kuai Le!